Introduction |

 - If measles IgG is negative, the HCW is considered to be susceptible and should be excluded from work.

-Exposed HCWs in whom measles containing vaccine is contraindicated for medical reasons, (e.g., immunocompromised, pregnancy) must be offered human immune globulin within 6 days of exposure to prevent or modify measles.
+- Exposed HCWs who have no documentation of measles immunity (i.e., no previous serology for measles antibodies and no proof of having received measles containing vaccine) AND in whom measles containing vaccine is contraindicated for medical reasons, (e.g., immunocompromised, pregnancy) must be offered human immune globulin within 6 days of exposure to prevent or modify measles.
 They are considered susceptible and should be excluded from work (see below).
+Measles IgG should be drawn and interpreted as above.
 It is important to consider that immune globulin only provides short-term protection.
 For HCWs who can later receive MMR vaccine (e.g., pregnant HCWs), MMR vaccine should be postponed 5 to 6 months after immune globulin is administered.

 Work Restrictions/Exclusion for Health Care Workers